 - Grammarly – it helps check spelling mistakes, grammar issues and ensures the content is error-free.

-- Microsoft Office Products – It might go without saying but please brush up on your MS Word.
+- Microsoft Office Products – It might go without saying but please brush up on your understanding of how to create a good MS Word document.
 Powerpoint conveys messages in meetings and excel sheets are needed to track content statuses (assigned, started, pending, review) published.

 - Google Products – these tools are helpful and are free.
 Some of my writing favourites are Docs, Sheets (both alternatives to the previous MS products).

-- Google Analytics – understand how to track the popularity of your content.
+- Google Analytics – writing content is one thing but you need to understand how to track the popularity.

 - Google Keyword Tool – it’s free.
 Your team might also use other marketing tools such as Ahrefs, BuzzSumo, to generate ideas.